presidentelect/website/README.md

-This is a sample website made as part of [*Learn Enough™ Git to Be Dangerous*] (http://learnenough.com/git-tutorial), possibly the greatest beginner Git tutorial [check it out](http://learnenough.com/git-tutorial), and be sure to [join the email list](http://learnenough.com/#email_list) and [follow
+This is a sample website made as part of [*Learn Enough™ Git to Be Dangerous*] (http://learnenough.com/git-tutorial), possibly the greatest beginner Git tutorial in the history of the universe.
+You should totally [check it out] (http://learnenough.com/git-tutorial), and be sure to [join the email list](http://learnenough.com/#email_list) and [follow
 @learnenough](http://twitter.com/learnenough) on Twitter.